Private GANs, Revisited: Additional discussion

+The original GAN formulation of \cite{gan} has $n_\cD$, the number of discriminator steps taken between generator steps, as a tunable hyperparameter.
+In the WGAN framework \citep{wgan}, it is suggested to train discriminators as much as possible between generator steps, i.e. to optimality, for best performance.
+In practice, WGAN implementations use $n_\cD = 5$ to save on computation.
+Several studies empirically explore the effect of taking multiple discriminator steps \citep{gan-spectral-norm, biggan}, finding that searching for an optimal $n_\cD$ can improve results.
+Similar imbalanced setups, such as lookahead and imbalanced learning rates, have been analyzed theoretically \citep{gan-lookahead, gan-lr}.

+In the private setting, applying such strategies to improve DPGAN training has been relatively unexplored.
+DPGAN training recipes are largely ports of non-private approaches -- inheriting many parameter choices designed for performant non-private training which are sub-optimal under DP.

-\paragraph{GANhacks.} Guidance in the non-private setting (tip 14 of~\cite{ganhacks}) prescribes to train the discriminator for more steps in the presence of noise (a regularization approach used in non-private GANs).
+Guidance in the non-private setting (tip 14 of~\cite{ganhacks}) prescribes to train the discriminator for more steps in the presence of noise (a regularization approach used in non-private GANs).
 This is the case for DP, and is our core strategy that yields the most significant gains in utility.
 We were not aware of this tip when we discovered this phenomenon, but it serves as validation of our finding.
-While~\cite{ganhacks} provides little elaboration, looking at further explorations of this principle in the non-private setting may offer guidance for improving DPGANs.
+While~\cite{ganhacks} provides little elaboration, looking at further explorations of this principle (and other strategies) in the non-private setting may offer guidance for improving DPGANs.
+For instance, \cite{gan-lookahead} propose a lookahead update rule that enables fast convergence in the presence of noise, without using large batches -- such techniques may help in the private setting as well.

+\paragraph{Hyperparameter tuning in DP machine learning.} Hyperparameter tuning is crucial to getting deep learning to work.
+The same is true under privacy, with two additional concerns: (1) tuning is not free -- naive composition says privacy loss scales with the number of runs; and (2) DPSGD alters the hyperparameter landscape -- introducing extra ones, and also \emph{changing the relative importance of existing hyperparameters}.
+(1) is addressed by \cite{lt19} (although composition is competitive in settings where adaptive selection is important \citep{honest-dp-hyperparam-selection}).
+On (2), \cite{dp-fy-ml} offers a comprehensive guide on DP hyperparameter tuning; for GAN training, our work identifies an important parameter with outsized impact in the DP setting.

+To compare with prior work, we report our best hyperparameter settings.
+Indeed, introducing a highly dataset-dependent parameter can result in worse performance overall when accounting for the cost of search in a real deployment setting.
+Our adaptive discriminator update frequency is motivated by this concern, and our use of MNIST hyperparameters directly for FashionMNIST is a brittleness sanity-check.

+The aspect of our work that identifies the importance of discriminator update frequency in private GAN training is unaffected by concerns regarding private hyperparameter search.

+Evaluation approaches that take into account the cost of search when comparing algorithms is an important direction, which we do not address in this work.
+For benchmark datasets, the problem is complicated by implicit knowledge encoded in various algorithms' design choices and ``default'' hyperparameter ranges.